 A surprising amount of effort went into converting El Pirata Y El Perico into Tortuga Tavern, and I recall hearing a lot of other (now-forgotten) details at a D23 event several years ago.
 This was during the second phase of turning Caribbean Plaza into more of a pirate-y place, an effort that is now slowly being peeled back.

 Other than that, the menu at Tortuga Tavern is boring.
-The turkey leg you can find elsewhere in Magic Kingdom and the hot dog is indistinguishable from Casey’s Corner, so we didn’t even bother with those.
+The turkey leg you can find elsewhere in Magic Kingdom and the hot dogs are indistinguishable from Casey’s Corner, so we didn’t even bother with those.

 When they’re open, we’ve never seen Tortuga Tavern or Tomorrowland Terrace with even a fraction of the crowds as those popular Magic Kingdom spots, but there are a couple of explanations for that.
 By not being consistently open, there’s a dearth of planning info about these restaurants.
 Most importantly, the menus at Tortuga Tavern and Tomorrowland Terrace leave a lot to be desired.